Suffering with acne? Here are 5 ways to survive a bad skin day

 Let’s face it, we all have bad skin days.
 Hormonal changes, stress, bad eating habits are all causes of breakouts and looking a little worse for wear, sometimes these factors even seem to vary from day to day, but what can we do to help combat random breakouts?

-Here, Dr Clare Morrison of Medexpress gives her five tips on how to avoid bad skin days…
+With this in mind we asked Dr Clare Morrison of Medexpress for her top five tips on how to avoid bad skin days.

 Remove your make-up (especially at night)